 UPDATED 9/18: Windows 10 build 17758 ISO files are now available for download for anyone looking to test the new version doing a clean installation or in-place upgrade.

-Microsoft is releasing the official ISO files of the Windows 10 version 1803 for enthusiasts and developers to get their hands early on features and improvements.
+Microsoft is releasing the official ISO files of the Windows 10 version 1809 for enthusiasts and developers to get their hands early on features and improvements.
 This rollout is not meant to install the operating system in your main computer.

-If you’re looking to upgrade your computer running Windows 7 or Windows 8.1, or you need to do a clean install of Windows 10, Microsoft is also making available the ISO files for the official version of Windows 10, which you can get using the Media Creation Tool or through the Microsoft support website.
+If you’re looking to upgrade your computer running Windows 7 or Windows 8.1, or you need to do a clean install of Windows 10, Microsoft also makes available the ISO files for the official version of Windows 10, which you can get using the Media Creation Tool or through the Microsoft support website.

-For more details make sure to check out the complete guide to Windows 10 version 1803, which highlights all the new features and changes.
+For more details make sure to check out the complete guide to Windows 10 version 1809, which highlights all the new features and changes.

-Originally published on April 2016, updated on March 2018.
+Originally published on April 2016, updated on September 2018.